Jane Tranter: BBC Worldwide

 Throughout 2008, there was media speculation that Tranter would be leaving the BBC to take up a position as head of BBC Worldwide's American arm.
 Despite denying the claims at a Royal Television Society event in June, her new role in the US was confirmed in September.
 She began her new job as executive vice-president of programming and production at BBC Worldwide's Los Angeles base on 1 January 2009.
 The BBC had been criticised for consolidating the control of fiction commissioning in one person; following Tranter's resignation, the responsibilities were split between four BBC executives.

+During her tenure, she was responsible for the Bravo reality television series Ladies of London.

 Bad Wolf

 In the summer of 2015, Tranter set up a production company with Julie Gardner based in Cardiff, Wales and Los Angeles, California.
 The company was named Bad Wolf in homage to a Doctor Who storyline.
 Bad Wolf's first production, The Night Of, was nominated for thirteen Emmys in 2017, of which it won five.
 The company has since gone on to produce shows like His Dark Materials and A Discovery of Witches.
-She, along with Julie Gardner, will be returning to Doctor Who when Russell T Davies returns as show-runner in 2023, with Bad Wolf taking over the series production.
+She, along with Julie Gardner, returned to Doctor Who when Russell T Davies returned as showrunner in 2023, with Bad Wolf taking over the series production.

 Tranter continues to work as a producer outside of Bad Wolf.
 She was an executive producer on the HBO hit Succession, which was awarded a Peabody in 2019.
 In 2020, Succession received both a Golden Globe and an Emmy - Best Drama Series and Outstanding Drama Series respectively.

 In 2021, Radio Times listed Tranter at No. 16 in their TV 100 list for 2020.